Updated: February 11, 2023

 Semantic Actions

 We recommend formatting semantic buttons in secondary button style.
 For negative or destructive actions, the negative red button can be used.
 For positive actions, use the secondary style in tint color.
-The positive action should be placed on the right side (as can be seen in the image).
+The positive action should be placed on the right side.

 Semantic actions within a toolbar